gotosleep/JASidePanels/README.markdown

 UIViewController+JASidePanel Category
 ---

 A UIViewController+JASidePanel category is included in the project.
 Usage is optional.
-The category adds a single convenience property to UIViewController: sidePanelController.
+The category adds a single convenience property to UIViewController: __sidePanelController__.
 The property provides access to the nearest JASidePanelController ancestor in your view controller heirarchy.
+It behaves similar to the _navigationController_ UIViewController property provided by Apple.
 Here's an example:

 ``` objc